Gordon24771402/RegisMaster/README.md

 # RegisMaster
-Simply input your username and password, and the program will do the rest for you!
-You will be notified once the future registration is available!

 Selenium webdriver first uses the 127.0.0.1:8080 (mitmproxy) to filter out the potential detection for a webdriver, then mitmproxy forwards the request to upstream proxy to connect the Internet.

 Replace "USERNAME" in "user_name.send_keys("USERNAME")" with yours.